AckeeScreenshoter/iOS.Client/README.md

 First you need to setup the SDK.
 Ass must first be `enabled`, then is needs to be provided with a `baseURL` for the Firebase backend and `authorization` token.

-Also it needs to be provided with a URL Scheme.
+Also it needs to be provided with *any* URL Scheme.
 Defined in `Project Settings -> Target -> Info -> URL Types`.

-This is typically  done in the app delegate.
+This setup is typically done in the app delegate.

 ```swift
 Ass.shared.isEnabled = true